okansungur/CodeQuality/README.md

 ```

+Last notes about SonarQube:
-For memory management issues we can change conf/sonar.properties by increasing the memory setting line.
+For memory management issues  change  the conf/sonar.properties file.
+Check the rules according to languages from  http://localhost:9000/coding_rules?languages=java